The 7 Most Photographed Places in Big Sur, CA

 4. Calla Lily Valley

-Another member of the Garrapata State Park’s family, the Calla Lily Valley is flooded with the Big Sur’s photographers from mid-February through April.
+Another member of the Garrapata State Park’s family, the Calla Lily Valley is flooded with Big Sur’s photographers from mid-February through April.
 During this time, wild calla lilies spring up.

 Stretching their beautiful large heads to the sun, the flowers cluster along a bubbling stream.
 The tiny creek seems to talk to every white bloom before rushing through a sandy beach, nestled behind the valley, to the ocean.